-Based on this successful introduction of T. ovatus across Hawai'i, and with the support of the State of Hawaii Department of Land and Natural Resources (DLNR), BWS initiated a T. ovatus release in test plots on BWS watershed land.
+Based on this successful introduction of T. ovatus across Hawai'i, and with the support of the State of Hawai'i Department of Land and Natural Resources (DLNR), BWS initiated a T. ovatus release in test plots on BWS watershed land.
 As strawberry guava has been overtaking much of the BWS watershed land in Mākaha, two 20 ft x 20 ft test plots were sited in this region, along a southwest-facing ridge in the back of the valley.

-Drawing from methods used successfully in the previous T. ovatus releases in Hawai'i, the test plots were prepared by "topping" the existing strawberry guava, waiting until the new leaves began to "flush" in, then inoculating by planting several young strawberry guava already inoculated with T. ovatus throughout the plots.
+Drawing from methods used successfully in the previous T. ovatus releases in Hawai'i, the test plots were prepared by "topping" the existing strawberry guava, waiting until the new leaves began to "flush", then planting several young strawberry guava already inoculated with T. ovatus throughout the plots.
 The test plots were prepared in late 2017, and inoculated in early 2018.

-The T. ovatus release has been extremely successful; as of August 2020 the entirety of the test plots appear to have been inoculated with T. ovatus, and the inoculation has spread up the ridge from the plots through the adjacent strawberry guava.
-The strawberry guava is heavily galled, a large number of leaves have dried up and fallen off of the plants, and the fruit is also heavily galled and shriveled.
-Future work at these plots may include photopoints (photos taken from the same locations over a long span of time), and aerial surveys.
+The T. ovatus release has been extremely successful; as of September 2020 the entirety of the test plots appear to have been inoculated with T. ovatus, and the inoculation has spread up the ridge from the plots through the adjacent strawberry guava.
+The strawberry guava within the test plots is heavily galled, a large number of leaves have dried up and fallen off of the plants, and the fruit is also heavily galled and shriveled.
+Furthermore, infected strawberry guava were also observed outside of the test plots despite not cutting any trees, with an overall spread extent of 52,163 ft2.
+Future work includes ongoing monitoring and additional plots.